department-of-veterans-affairs/va.gov-team/products/benefit-letters/letters_generator_tech_primer.md

 is generated in real time, as opposed to other services, such as the Decision Letter Download feature, which serves pre-made PDF files.

-The download endpoint is a POST request, though the body is only used from the Benfit Summary letter type.
+The download endpoint is a POST request, though the body is only used from the Benefit Summary letter type.
 The Benefit Summary letter is more general than some of the other letters.
 Including options with this request (via Curl or checking the appropriate boxes on the UI) includes more information in the generated Summary letter.